iShares Currency Hedged MSCI EAFE ETF (BATS:HEFA) Reaches New 1-Year High at $35.74

-iShares Currency Hedged MSCI EAFE ETF (BATS:HEFA – Get Free Report) shares reached a new 52-week high during mid-day trading on Tuesday .
-The company traded as high as $35.74 and last traded at $35.68, with a volume of 553685 shares trading hands.
-The stock had previously closed at $35.72.
+iShares Currency Hedged MSCI EAFE ETF (BATS:HEFA – Get Free Report) hit a new 52-week high during trading on Monday .
+The stock traded as high as $35.74 and last traded at $35.65, with a volume of 1428836 shares traded.
+The stock had previously closed at $35.73.

 Institutional Trading of iShares Currency Hedged MSCI EAFE ETF